wri/gfw_pixetl/README.md

 ```

 # Data sources
-You define layer sources in JSON as the one required argument.
+You define layer sources in JSON as the one required argument

 Layer source definitions follow this pattern